 consistent patterns already.
 The baseline image classification (bic) tends to underperform other architectures, especially on more urban signature types.
-On the other hand, multi-output re- gression (mor), and using the larger chip size (32 or 64), tends to show the highest values across signature types and models.
+On the other hand, multi-output regression (mor), and using the larger chip size (32 or 64), tends to show the highest values across signature types and models.
 If we look at accuracy for individual signature types, both extremes (urbanity on one side and both countryside classes on the other) tend to be the easiest to predict.
 Regarding the models, there is no immediate conclusion to be made apart from a clear indication that the maximum probability (maxprob) approach is generally worse than any of the modelling, suggesting that there is a value in the modelling step.
 The within-class accuracy can be further explored using confusion matrices available in Appendix F..

 Regression outputs for global performance metrics